superbobry/blog/content/pyspark-namedtuple.md

 Hmmm... not getting any better, `collections.Summary`?
 What is this `collections` module?
-We never created one, and even if had, the `Summary` class had been defined in the interpreter and therefore should have `__main__` as its module.
+We never created one, and even if had, the `Summary` class had been defined in the REPL and therefore should have `__main__` as its module.
 So, what's going on?

 I must warn you, the answer is not pretty.